Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Audio recorder.md

 2. In the ribbon, click **Start/stop recording** ( ![[lucide-mic.svg#icon]] ) to start recording.
 The recording starts as soon as the icon changes color.
 3. Click the icon again to stop the recording and add it to your note.

-Obsidian saves the recorded audio file to your vault and [[Embed files|embeds]] it at the end of the active note.
+Obsidian saves the recorded audio file to your vault and [[Dateien einbetten|embeds]] it at the end of the active note.

 > [!note]
 > Audio recordings remain in your vault even after you remove them from your note.
 If you want to remove the recording from your computer, you can use the [[File explorer]] to delete the file.